Svart Hona Chicken Breed Profile

 • white on toenails and beak

-• gray skin
+• pink or light gray skin

 • pink or white inside the mouth